Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in online management

 \subsubsection{Solutions for visual content exposure}

-\paragraph{Visual obfuscation} Visual obfuscation is widely used to prevent online images from exposure to undesirable viewers by hiding or removing sensitive visual contents with direct image modification.
+\paragraph{\textbf{Visual obfuscation.}} Visual obfuscation is widely used to prevent online images from undesirable exposure by hiding or removing sensitive regions with direct image modification.
 Figure \ref{visualob} shows examples of different visual obfuscation methods.
-The intuitive visual obfuscation methods such as blurring, pixelation, cartooning and abstracting have been well summarized in previous surveys \cite{Jose:VPP, Patsakis:PSM}.
-Thereby, we pay attention to some emerging methods, including obfuscation with natural inpainting and obfuscation with measurable privacy.
+The intuitive methods such as blurring, pixelation, cartooning and abstracting have been well summarized in previous surveys \cite{Jose:VPP, Patsakis:PSM}.
+Hence, our focus is on some of the emerging methods, including obfuscation with natural inpainting and obfuscation with measurable privacy.

-\textbf{Obfuscation with natural inpainting.} One major concern of visual obfuscation is how to fill in the remaining region naturally after the sensitive contents are removed to make the image realistic.
-Otherwise, the images' social usability will be compromised, and malicious viewers could easily perceive that the image has been edited (and therefore could potentially recover the hidden region \cite{Xiong:FII, Song:CII}).
-The images processed by intuitive methods such as blurring and pixelation suffer from a considerable loss of visual integrality and cannot meet the need.
-In contrast, some automatical inpainting methods emerging with modern computer vision techniques offer a promising direction in disentangling the problem.
-For example, the generative adversarial net (GAN)-based\footnote{Generative adversarial net is a kind of generative machine learning model that learns to map from a latent space (e.g., random noise) to a data distribution of interest (e.g., targeted images) \cite{Ian:GAN} by contesting with a discriminative model via adversarial learning \cite{Ian:GAN}.} image inpainting technique that can seamlessly blend the inpainting patches with the scene surrounding the targeted region to synthesize authentic-looking images \cite{Pathak:CEF, Yu:GII, Iizuka:GLC, Shetty:ASE}, intriguing the research community for visual obfuscation use.
+\textit{Natural obfuscation.} One major concern of visual obfuscation is how to patching the modified region naturally to make the image realistic.
+Otherwise, the images' social utility will be compromised, and an adversary could easily perceive that the image has been edited.
+The images processed by intuitive methods such as blurring and pixelation cannot meet this need.
+Recently, some natural inpainting methods based on generative adversarial nets (GANs), a generative machine learning model that adversarially learns to map a target data distribution by contesting with a discriminative model \cite{Ian:GAN}, have emerged.
+These methods can seamlessly blend the scene surrounding the patched region to created authentic-looking images.

-Uittenbogaard et al. \cite{Uittenbogaard:PPS} proposed an image inpainting framework for object removal to protect the privacy of pedestrians and vehicles in street-view imagery.
-The framework leveraged a set of consecutive images of the same street-view scene for the detection and segmentation of objects to remove by exploiting consistencies in depth across these images.
-A multi-view GAN was then developed, which employed the multi-view information as prior guidance for reconstructing the regions for final inpainting.